 Slack

 It’s a mistake to think of Slack as “just chat”.
 It really is a full-on communications platform that is infinitely extendable.
-Best of all, for small teams, it’s free to use.
+Best of all, for small teams, it’s free to use, but with some significant limits.
 Slack has clients for all major operating systems, including Linux, as well as mobile OSes and a web version.

 Slack integrations are the key